Denmark Groover Jr.

-Denmark Groover Jr. (June 30, 1922 - April 18, 2001) was an American politician who served in the state of Georgia's House of Representatives.
+Denmark Groover Jr. (June 30, 1922 - April 18, 2001) was a Democratic American politician who served in the state of Georgia's House of Representatives.

 Early life

 Groover was born in Quitman, Georgia, on June 30, 1922, to Mary Porter McCall and Denmark Groover Sr. He was educated in the public schools in Quitman.
 His father was a salesman who sold mules, insurance, and watermelons.
 During World War II, he was a United States Marine Corps aviator who flew with the so-called Black Sheep Squadron, which was commanded by Major Pappy Boyington.